Sofiapaavola/Movie-Search/README.md

 5. Persistent favourites - a user's favourites remain on the page even if the page is refreshed!

 #### Current status
-Completed the filter partially and am in the process of creating favourites.
+Completed the filter that works dynamically.
+Not started favourites portion yet.